maylad31/allin1_ocr/README.md

 Run:</br>
 python app.py --dir /home/mayank/test --ocr paddle </br>   (choose from 'tesseract', 'paddle', 'doctr') </br>

 Perfroms ocr on all the files in the directory and saves the results to corresponding text files.
-You can run of pdf, png, jepg, jpg.
+You can run on pdf, png, jepg, jpg.